j-land3/chat-a-doc/README.md

 > [File: Banana Benefits: Nutritional Powerhouse]()
 > Let me know if you'd like any adjustments!

-[browser opens with prompt to download locally]
+[if using http links, the browser opens with prompt to download locally]

 For csv, md, html and txt formats, templates will not be presented.